keszybz/add-determinism/README.md

-# Build postprocessor to reset metadata fields for build reproducibility
+# Build postprocessors to reset metadata fields and hardlink files for build reproducibility

 <a href="https://repology.org/project/add-determinism/versions">
     <img src="https://repology.org/badge/vertical-allrepos/add-determinism.svg" alt="Packaging status" align="right">
 </a>

+This crate provides two related programs for package build postprocessing.

+## `add-det`

-This crate provides the program `add-det` that takes one or more paths as arguments, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.
+`add-det` takes one or more paths as arguments, and will recursively process normal files in those paths, attempting to run a set of type-specific handlers on any files with extensions that match.
 (Each argument can be either a single file or a directory to be processed recursively.)

 For each processed file, a temporary file is opened,